jonathan-laurent/AlphaZero.jl/docs/src/tutorial/connect_four_old.md

 if you are not already familiar with AlphaZero.
 In this tutorial, we are going to:

+  1. Show you how to train a Connect Four agent on your own machine using the `AlphaZero.jl` package.
   1. Give instructions to launch a training session on your machine
   2. Discuss hyperparameters tuning
   3. Analyze the results